-When you receive your cutting, it may be freshly cut or it may have been been cut a while ago.
-If you don’t know how long it has been cut, then it is advisable to cure the ends by leaving your cutting lying on its side in a dry, shady (but well lit) place for 2 to 3 weeks at least.
-Do not place in fridge or freezer, or wrap in damp cloth or similar!
-Just place it where it will not be damaged and will not be exposed to sun or rain.
-Once the ends are cured they usually become quite hard and cave in a little.
+When you receive your cutting, it may be freshly cut, or it may have been cut a while ago.
+If you do not know how long it has been cut, it is advisable to cure the ends by leaving your cutting lying on its side in a dry, shady (but well-lit) place for 2 to 3 weeks at least.
+Place it where it will not be damaged or exposed to sun or rain.
+Once the ends are cured, they usually become pretty hard and cave in a little.
 They may also start to flake some dry layers of tissue, and some bulging may start under the surface near the edges.

-Depending on the time of year and the position the cactus was placed in it may have already started putting out rootnodes by this time.
-It doesn’t matter where these are.
-If they are in the right place, they will be encouraged to keep growing in the next steps, but if they are not in the right place they will probably just dry off.
+Depending on the time of year and the position the cactus was placed in, it may have already started putting out root nodes by this time.
+It does not matter where these are.
+If they are in the right place, they will be encouraged to keep growing in the next steps, but they will probably just dry off if they are not in the right place.
 This does no damage to the plant.

 There are many ways to root cacti, but all of them should follow a few simple rules.
-The medium must be suitable for growing cacti – commercial cactus mix, sand, perlite, light soil mixes are all good.
-The medium should be sterile for best results – heat on tray in oven at over 392 °F (200 °C) for 1 hour (perlite is already quite sterile and doesn’t need special treatment).
+First, the medium must be suitable for growing cacti and be sterile for best results.
+Heat on a tray in the oven at over 392 °F (200 °C) for 1 hour (perlite is already quite sterile and does not need special treatment).

 Planting of the cutting is best done when they are actively growing (not in winter).
-Do not over-water.
-Cacti will almost never die from a lack of water (they store several months worth), but frequently from overwatering.
+Do not overwater.
+Cacti will rarely die from a lack of water (they store several months' worth) but frequently from overwatering.

-The most professional method is too root your cutting in perlite.
-This has the added advantage, that the cutting can be placed onto the dry perlite bed as soon as it is cut and can undergo the drying process there.
+The most professional method is to root your cutting in perlite.
+This has the advantage that the cutting can be placed onto the dry perlite bed as soon as it is cut and can undergo drying.
 Once the ends are well cured, the cutting can be partly submerged into the perlite in the position desired.
-Whether you choose to place your cutting sideways or upright is a matter of choice.
-A tip cutting if placed sideways will bend upwards at the tip and may also produce side-shoots.
-The reason why side rooting is preferable is the fact that more root fibres develop and the plant receives more nutrients in a shorter period of development, which in turn increases the amount of new growth.
+Choosing to place your cutting sideways or upright is a matter of choice.
+If placed sideways, a tip cutting will bend upwards at the tip and may also produce side shoots.
+Side rooting is preferable because more root fibers develop, and the plant receives more nutrients in a shorter development period, increasing the new growth.

 The cutting and the surrounding perlite should then be watered.
-Once watering is started the tray or pot should be placed in a full sun position.
-The perlite should not contain any vermiculite (which is a popular hydroponic mixture) as this retains too much water and it should be watered every few days.
-The tray or pot containing the perlite should never sit in a puddle of water and should be entirely free draining.
-After a few weeks the cutting will have produced several roots and can be transplanted to a more nutritious medium, such as potting mix or cactus mix.
+Once watering is started, the tray or pot should be placed in a full sun position.
+The perlite should not contain any vermiculite (a popular hydroponic mixture) as it retains too much water and should be watered every few days.
+The tray or pot containing the perlite should never sit in a puddle of water and be entirely free draining.
+After a few weeks, the cutting will produce several roots and can be transplanted to a more nutritious medium, such as potting or cactus mix.

 Many of the columnar cacti respond well to fertilizing.
-Cacti should never be fertilized in winter.
+However, cacti should never be fertilized in winter.